right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 How has being passive or insecure hurt my relationships in the past?

-As I progress toward the AMG level, I will see changes in what ways?

----

-# CHASE HUGHES

-As I perfect my skills with women, what other things in my life will improve as a result?
+As I progress toward the AMG level, I will see changes in what ways?As I perfect my skills with women, what other things in my life will improve as a result?

 In order of importance, what do I need to change most to become an AMG?

 What is my timeline for becoming "good" with women?

-How will I know when I'm getting better?

----

-# THE PASSPORT

-Create one line for each step on your own:
+How will I know when I'm getting better?Create one line for each step on your own:

 F
 I